sayashin/productsPriceCalculator/README.md

-need to run via node
-or you can download the .exe file
+to use the program just use the .exe file if you open the code in de editor you need to run via node npm run start and to build an .exe file npm run dist